Donate

 Frequently Asked Questions

-For more information, please contact Adam Saville and the CLP team.
-We look forward to seeing you in June 2023 in Jerusalem.
+We look forward to seeing you in June 2024 in Jerusalem.

 What is CLP?

-Each June, a diverse group of lay leaders from across North America join senior Shalom Hartman Institute scholars in Jerusalem at our CLP Community Leadership Program to explore foundational Jewish ideas and central dilemmas of contemporary Jewish life.
+Each June, a diverse group of lay leaders from across North America join senior Shalom Hartman Institute scholars in Jerusalem for our CLP Community Leadership Program, to explore foundational Jewish ideas and central dilemmas of contemporary Jewish life.
 This intensive week-long study seminar features leading scholars in Bible, Talmud, Jewish philosophy and theology, history, and mysticism, who share texts and ideas from the Jewish tradition on the summer’s unique theme.

 Who attends CLP?